idollo/xloger-php/README.md

 ## Requirement
+This is a client side library for [Xloger](https://github.com/idollo/xloger), make sure you had installed and started the server side app.

 This API required `sockets` module for high-performence communication. make sure you had installed this moudule and enabled in php.ini.

 **Linux:**
 ```conf